HP Multi Jet Fusion 3D Printing (MJF)

 Statement of Composition for Toy Applications

-Because of its fine detail, high speed and low cost, the Multi Jet Fusion is ideal for quickly producing tooling for use with other manufacturing technologies.
+Because of its fine detail, high speed and low cost, the Multi Jet Fusion (MJF) is ideal for quickly producing tooling for use with other manufacturing technologies.
 That means that you can use MJF 3D printing to optimize your supply chain even if your end product is thermoformed, cast or injection molded.
 Nylon PA-12 is particularly compatible for tooling; it has a relatively high temperature resistance and does not bond with other materials, so MJF printed tools can produce thousands of form.

 3D printed tooling and master patterns can help businesses get the most from their product development cycles by reducing the cost and time of iteration.
 Moreover, when combined with a technology like urethane casting, 3D printed master patterns can produce very inexpensive parts that rival the quality and detail of injection molded parts in a fraction of the time.